JLMadsen/JLMadsen/README.md

 ### Hello there 👋

-- 💸 I’m currently working as a summer intern for Sopra Steria
 - 🎓 Studying computer science at NTNU
 - 🏹 Trying to make a bow and arrow game <a href="https://jlmadsen.github.io">here</a>
     - Using [VanillaJs](http://vanilla-js.com/)